Zar, Azerbaijan: History

 The history of the village goes back to the early medieval period, when it was the administrative center of the Kingdom of Artsakh's canton of Tsar.
 Until the 11th to 12th centuries, the village went by the name of Vaykunik (Վայկունիք).
 In 1250, a sectarian peasant movement was recorded to have taken place in the village of Tsar in Armenia.

 In the 12th and 13th centuries, the Armenian Dopian dynasty, closely related to the Zakarids, established itself in Tsar.
 During the invasions of Timur in the 14th century, the population of the region of Tsar was almost totally massacred.
 However, the Dopian principality survived, with the region of Tsar coming to serve as a stronghold and refuge for Armenian refugees from regional conflicts.
 In the late 16th century, Tsar came under Persian rule, with the Dopian meliks preserving their titles as the rulers of the Melikdom of Tsar, legitimized by an edict in 1603 by Shah Abbas.
 In the late 17th century, the melikdom of Tsar was incorporated into the melikdoms of Jraberd and Sotk.
 In the middle of the 18th century, Armenian historian Yesai Hasan-Jalalyan of the princely Hasan-Jalalyan family, states that:

 Beginning in 1724, an exodus of the Armenian population of the region took place.
 From the late 18th century and onwards, there was an increased Turkish and Kurdish nomadic presence in the region.
 In the early 19th century, the village was destroyed by the armies of the Ottoman Empire.
-Archbishop and scholar Makar Barkhutariants visited Tsar in 1880, noting the many remaining tombs and khachkars around the village, with many having being broken and inscriptions having been erased.
+Archbishop and scholar Makar Barkhutariants visited Tsar in 1880, noting the many remaining tombs and khachkars around the village, with many having been broken and inscriptions having been erased.
 The cathedral (or "large temple") in the centre of the village was still largely preserved at this time, with a khachkar on its walls with an inscription that read "I Melik, and my god-son Akutin, and my brother Mkhitar erected this cross in year 1225".